thephpleague/fractal/serializers.md

 ];
 ~~~

-Adding a resource to a item response would look like this:
+Adding a resource to an item response would look like this:

 ~~~ php
 // Item with Meta